eclipse/epsilon-website/mkdocs/docs/doc/eugenia/index.md

 [Click here](../articles/eugenia-polishing) to find out how you can further customize the generated `.gmfgraph`, `.gmfmap` and `.gmftool` models in ways that are not supported by the annotations provided by Eugenia, and still preserve the customizations when Eugenia is re-invoked.

 ## Adding Copyright
 To add copyright information to your generated .gmfgen model, simply create a file named copyright.txt next to it.
-Next time you invoke `Eugenia->Synchronize GMF gen model`, Eugenia will pick it up and place its contents in the root GenDiagramEditor of your .gmfgen model.
-If you have added the copyright.txt file, you can also inject its contents to your .genmodel model (EMF generator model) by right-clicking it and invoking `Eugenia->Synchronize EMF gen model`.
+Next time you invoke `Eugenia` --> `Synchronize GMF gen model`, Eugenia will pick it up and place its contents in the root GenDiagramEditor of your .gmfgen model.
+If you have added the copyright.txt file, you can also inject its contents to your .genmodel model (EMF generator model) by right-clicking it and invoking `Eugenia` --> `Synchronize EMF gen model`.

 ## Next Steps
 Now that you've learned how to generate a GMF-based editor using Eugenia, you may also want to add some constraints to your editor, which you can then evaluate (explicitly or on-save) to [check the correctness/consistency of your models](../articles/evl-gmf-integration):